-- A. Every student clinician is to wear a nametag while involved in clinical activities in The Ohio State University Speech-Language-Hearing Clinic. - B. Procedures for obtaining the nametags will be reviewed in the SHS Clinical Seminars and Practicum in Audiology series; also see the Clinic Office Manager for assistance. - C. Specific sites may require the display of a nametag or ID badge.
+- A. Every student clinician is to wear a nametag while involved in clinical activities in The Ohio State University Speech-Language-Hearing Clinic. - B. Procedures for obtaining the nametags will be reviewed in the SHS Clinical Seminars and Practicum in Audiology series; also see the Clinic Office Manager for assistance.
+The Department provides one nametag for a student; in the case that this is lost or there is a change in name, the student will be responsible for replacing the nametag and will need to cover the cost of the nametag. - C. Specific sites may require the display of a nametag or ID badge.
 Each student is responsible for addressing this requirement with the assigned preceptor.